Psychiatric Service Dog

 Psychiatric Service Dog Tasks

 Psychiatric service dogs are trained to do work that allows people with psychiatric disabilities to function in everyday life.
-There are too many tasks to list in one article, but below is a sample of the important jobs that PSDs perform.
+There is an amazing variety of service dog tasks; here are just a few:

 Some common tasks are: